Increasing activities by China in depth areas of eastern sector: Eastern Army Commander | Law-Order

 ''In terms of our larger guidance, strategic guidance in terms of dealing with situation on the LAC is to respect the mutually agreed protocols and agreements, and that has been our effort, notwithstanding what has been the action or response from the other side,'' he said.

-''Consequent to what happened and what we need to do in the future, is something I reckon is being looked into at the larger level,'' he said.
+''Consequent to what happened and what we need to do in the future, is something I reckon is being looked into at the larger level.''
+The senior commander also said that a fourth hotline between the two sides in the sector has been activated recently.

-A fourth hotline between the two sides has been activated recently, he added.
+Asked about Chinese activities in Doklam, where the armies of India and China were locked in a 73-day standoff in 2017, Lt.
+Gen. Pande said both sides are fully aware of the sensitivities of each other in the area.

-As tensions increased following the eastern Ladakh row last year, India ramped up overall deployment of troops along the nearly 3,400 km LAC besides speeding up infrastructure development to gain tactical advantage.
+''I would say in terms of increase in troops level, there has not been any major increase and the infrastructure remained what it was earlier,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)